1993 Aurora, Colorado shooting: Perpetrator

-Nathan Jerard Dunlap (born April 8, 1974) was raised by his adoptive father and biological mother, who married each other when Nathan was a few months old.
+Nathan Jerard Dunlap (born April 8, 1974) was raised by his adoptive father and biological mother, who married each other when Dunlap was a few months old.
 He had never met his biological father.
+Dunlap was born in Chicago, Illinois, but shortly after Nathan's birth, his biological mother was hospitalized in Waukegan, Illinois, and Nathan was sent to a foster home elsewhere in the suburbs.
+At age two in 1976, Dunlap briefly lived in Memphis, Tennessee, before moving to Michigan later that year.
+It wasn't until age 10 that Dunlap moved to Colorado in 1984.
+In his later years, both his parents had a history of abusing their children.
+Dunlap's adoptive father, Jerry, who had played professional football and weighed over 300 pounds, was most violent towards Dunlap.
+Jerry would throw Nathan against walls, hurl him down the hallways, hit him with objects, and punch him.

-Dunlap was raised in Chicago, Illinois; Memphis, Tennessee; and Michigan, and then moved to Colorado in 1984.
-Dunlap's mother struggled with mental health issues and was diagnosed with schizophrenia and bipolar disorder.
-At least twice in Dunlap's junior high school years, he attempted suicide.
+Dunlap's mother struggled with mental health issues and was later diagnosed with both schizophrenia and bipolar disorder in 1987.
+At least twice in Dunlap's junior high school years, Dunlap attempted suicide.
 When Dunlap was 14, his adoptive father asked the psychologist at Overland High School to evaluate him, and testing revealed signs of hypomania.
 No further treatment or formal diagnostic was applied.

-He committed several armed robberies at the age of fifteen, using a golf club and then firearms.
+He committed several armed robberies at age 15 in 1989, using a golf club and then firearms.
 He spent time incarcerated at a juvenile detention center, and due to an erratic episode, he was sent to a psychiatric hospital.
 When released, he began selling drugs.
 Dunlap was arrested five times on misdemeanor offenses in 1993.

-Dunlap began working at the restaurant in May 1993 and was fired in July after a disagreement he had with his supervisor over schedule hours.
+Dunlap began working at the restaurant as a cook in May 1993 and was fired in July after a disagreement he had with his supervisor over schedule hours.
 Acquaintances of Dunlap said he was frustrated over the firing, and told a former coworker that he planned to "get even" about the termination.
+In September 1993, Dunlap began exhibiting signs of hypomania.
+He stopped eating and sleeping, and became progressively more wild-eyed and unkempt.
+Prior to the shooting, he committed a series of armed robberies.